AxiSEMunity/AxiSEM3D/doc/Installation.md

 The AxiSEM3D solver is developed on top of several modern numerical packages including `Eigen`, `Boost`,  `FFTW`, `Metis` and `NetCDF`.

 ### Eigen
-Eigen is a C++ template library for linear algebra.
-As a header-only library
+Eigen is a C++ template (header-only) library for linear algebra.
+No installation is needed,